nicolas-kourtellis/kpath-centrality/README.md

 3. test-datesets
 ----------------

 In the test-datasets directory there are some small datasets in .gml format that allow you to test the algorithm and get some results.
-In case you have other datasets in a text-based format of 3 columns as an edge-list (first two columns) with weights (3rd column), you can use the code in "fileToGML.cpp" to transform these datasets into .gml format files.
+In case you have other datasets in a text-based format of 3 columns as an edge-list (first two columns) with integer weights (3rd column), you can use the code in "fileToGML.cpp" to transform these datasets into .gml format files.

 Example execution (after successful compilation):
-./fileToGML 1K.out 1K.gml
+./fileToGML 1K.txt 1K.gml